Julia Flynn Siler

-Julia Flynn Siler is an American journalist and nonfiction author.
+Julia Flynn Siler is an American New York Times best-selling author and journalist.
+Siler has written multiple non-fiction novels and worked as a correspondent for BusinessWeek magazine and The Wall Street Journal.

 Early life and career

-Born in Palo Alto, California, in 1960, Siler grew up in the San Francisco Bay Area and received a bachelor's degree in American Studies from Brown University in 1982, a master's from Columbia University's Graduate School of Journalism in 1985, and an M.B.A. from Northwestern University's Kellogg Graduate School of Management in 1991.
+Siler was born in Palo Alto, California in 1960.
+She grew up in the San Francisco Bay Area and received a bachelor's degree in American Studies from Brown University in 1982, a master's from Columbia University's Graduate School of Journalism in 1985, and an M.B.A. from Northwestern University's Kellogg Graduate School of Management in 1991.
 While on assignment in London for BusinessWeek magazine, she did additional postgraduate work at the London School of Economics.
 She was a staff correspondent for BusinessWeek magazine in Los Angeles, Chicago, and London, and a staff writer for The Wall Street Journal in London.
 She has been a longtime contributor to The Wall Street Journal from the San Francisco Bay Area.

 The House of Mondavi

-In 2004, Siler wrote a front-page article for The Wall Street Journal titled, "Inside a Napa Valley Empire, a Family Struggles With Itself," about how brothers Robert and Peter Mondavi's past battles imperiled the Robert Mondavi wine empire in California.
+In 2004, Siler wrote a front-page article for The Wall Street Journal titled "Inside a Napa Valley Empire, a Family Struggles With Itself" about how brothers Robert and Peter Mondavi's past battles imperiled the Robert Mondavi wine empire in California.
 In 2007, Siler published The House of Mondavi: The Rise and Fall of an American Wine Dynasty, a nonfiction account of four generations of the Mondavi family.
 The House of Mondavi concerns a repeating pattern of sibling conflict in a family wine business.
-The book details the 2004 board coup that led to the breakup and the forced sale of the publicly-traded Robert Mondavi company.
+The book details the 2004 board coup that led to the breakup and the forced sale of the publicly traded Robert Mondavi company.
 The House of Mondavi revealed that patriarch Robert Mondavi's philanthropic gifts to the University of California at Davis and elsewhere had led to a personal financial crisis for the company, which was one of the factors leading to its $1 billion takeover.

 The book was a finalist for a Gerald Loeb Award for distinguished business and financial journalism in the category of business books in 2008.
 It was also a James Beard Foundation finalist that year in the category of books on wine and spirits.
 BusinessWeek picked it as one of the top ten business books of the year for 2007.
 New York Times wine writer Eric Asimov wrote about it: “Call it Greek tragedy or Shakespearean drama, Biblical strife, Freudian acting out or even soap opera.
 You wouldn’t be exaggerating, and you wouldn’t be wrong."
 It also received criticism for focusing on the salacious.